Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 why NumPy supports using a `True` or `False` as an index, especially since it has slightly different semantics than higher dimensional boolean arrays.

-The main reason scalar booleans are supported is that they are a natural generalization of n-D boolean array indices.
+The reason scalar booleans are supported is that they are a natural generalization of n-D boolean array indices.
 While the `np.nonzero()` rule does not hold for them, the more general rule about removing and flatting `idx.ndim` dimensions does.